 The NIH recommends 2.4 mcg each day, which may be obtained through a diet high in fish and clams, poultry, meat, liver, milk, eggs, and fortified cereals.
 And unlike other minerals and vitamins, even high doses of vitamin B12 haven’t been found to cause harm, in accordance with the NIH.

 Unsure which vitamins and supplements are ideal for a senior you love?
-Check out our respite care in Dowagiac, MI and the surrounding areas and let us provide accompaniment and transportation to the doctor’s office to find out.
+Check out our home care in Mattawan and the surrounding Michigan communities and let us provide accompaniment and transportation to the doctor’s office to find out.
 Contact us online or by phone at (866) 229-2505 for additional details on how we can help enhance senior health with professional in-home care services.